Frequently Asked Questions

 • Q: What is a Civic Spring Coach?

-A: Civic Spring Coaches are young people and adults who will use their personal and professional expertise to meet weekly with Civic Spring Fellows.
+A: Civic Spring Coaches are young people and adults who use their personal and professional expertise to support Civic Spring Fellows.
 Coaches have a commitment to youth engagement and leadership, an interest in intergenerational work, and an openness to working across ideological divides.
 Coaches dedicate approximately 5 hours per week to working with Fellows.

 • Q: What is the Civic Spring Fellowship Community of Practice?